What is Progressive Enhancement and why is it

 application's structure and content from the styling and

-from the functionality, essentially breaking any site/applciation into
+from the functionality, essentially dividing up the development

 Content/Structure